Wednesday, 11 March 2015

 If that’s all you have, don’t just spend it, invest it.
 Don’t let it peter away to nothing.
 Don’t despise small amounts of time.
 Grab it and make use of it.
 Guard it.
 It’s not just “better than nothing,” it’s an investment that will produce dividends over time.

 We’ve all heard that small investments add up to big gains.
 Well, just 15 minutes a day spent in the Word will add up to

 That’s more than two 40–hour work weeks each year spent in knowing your God through the Scriptures.
 Amazing.

 We often waste the precious time that we have lamenting that we don’t have more.
 Jesus knew firsthand about limitations, since he took on our limits in the incarnation.
 He knew we would be tempted to complain about our limits, comparing and making excuses and frittering away the precious resources we’ve been given.
 So he told the Parable of the Talents to help us know how to live between now and when he returns.

 For it will be like a man going on a journey, who called his servants and entrusted to them his property.
 Matthew 25:14

 Though each servant was given a different amount to manage, their job was the same.
 They were to use it, invest it, and cause it to grow until the Master returned.
 The Master didn’t compare the output of the servants.
 He wasn’t impressed that the five talent man made five more.
 He wasn’t disappointed that the two talent man only made two more.
-He was looking for faithfulness.
+Faithfulness, that’s what he wanted.
 In fact, he said the exact same words to those two servants, not just commending them but rewarding and celebrating!